-I’m always a little bit worried that I’m about to fall on my arse in front of a large number of people.
+I’m always a little bit worried that I’m about to fall on my bottom in front of a large number of people.
 Let’s not forget this has happened to me before and though I’ve learned my lesson (don’t judge desperate Moms at Target and/or wear teal wedges) I don’t think that means I can rest easy.

 It rained all day yesterday, which led to an onslaught of ridiculous on the job injuries because no one I work with can walk across a parking lot without maiming themselves.
 I’ve begun to think these workers-comp cases should fall under the umbrella of “Pics or It Didn’t Happen.”
 More often than not, the pics don’t work in your favor—like with Kelly who got a $60,000 settlement after a fake ankle/back injury, yet still managed to get drunk and wear a gold toga whilst dancing on a table at her lake house.
 I know this happened, ‘cause I saw the pics.